remusao/remusao.github.io/posts/sieve-even-faster.md

 title: The Sieve, Even faster!
 date: 2011-12-27
 logo: c++
+lang: en
 ---

-*Disclaimer*: This is an old article and information may be out-dated.
-You can find one of the (if not *the*) fastest implementation there: http://primesieve.org/
+**Disclaimer**: This is an old article and information may be out-dated.
+You can find one of the (if not *the*) fastest implementation there: <http://primesieve.org/>

 It has been a while since I posted my last article on the blog, my studies didn’t leave me enough time for writing.
 But during Christmas